tomqhoang/eCTFNortheastern-copy/host_tools/README.md

 # Welcome to the host tools!
 Here are the host tools that are needed to meet the functional requirements specified in the rules.
 We decided to follow the formatting set up in MITRE's [insecure example](https://github.com/mitre-cyber-academy/2017-ectf-insecure-example).

 The host tools do mostly what you would expect them to do, in that they follow the same flow chart model provided to us in the [rule book (p.
 10)](http://mitrecyberacademy.org/competitions/embedded/ectf_challenge17_v2.0.pdf).

-Here are the tools we used, and a brief discription of their role in the security of the device.
+Here are the tools we used, and a brief description of their role in the security of the device.

 ## Build tool: bl_build
 The main purpose of the build tool is to create the bootloader.
 It does so by creating hex files that are written into the bootloader's memory space.
 In addition, the build tool also creates `secret_build_output.txt`.
 This file creates the secret key, which is kept by the factory, and is used later to encrypt the data to be sent to the bootloader.

 ## Configure tool: bl_configure
 "bl_configure serves to verify that the bootloader has been installed by the build tool properly.
 It